imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 There are actually a few reasons why you might want to take such care of your history.
-The first that comes to mind is being able to use git's `bisect` feature with more confidence. `Bisect` is a tool used for examing a portion of your history, typically for locating a commit that introduced some regression.
+The first that comes to mind is being able to use git's `bisect` feature with more confidence. `bisect` is a tool used for examing a portion of your history, typically for locating a commit that introduced some regression.
 It is a very powerful and useful tool that I've personally seen rendered completely useless by careless